-The City agrees to indemnify, defend and hold PPSA harmless in the event of a lawsuit by an employee alleging that his/her civil or constitutional rights have been violated by agreement to this substance abuse policy.
-The City shall have the exclusive right to determine whether any such claim or suit shall not be comprised, resisted, defended, tried or appealed.
+The City agrees to indemnify, defend and hold PPOA harmless in the event of a lawsuit by an employee alleging that his/her civil or constitutional rights have been violated by agreement to this substance abuse policy.
+The City shall have the exclusive right to determine whether any such claim or suit shall or shall not be compromised, resisted, defended, tried or appealed.